zyedidia/micro/runtime/help/colors.md

 * type.keyword (If you want a special highlight for keywords like `private`)

 In the future, plugins may also be able to use color groups for styling.
+Last but not least it's even possible to use `include` followed by the colorscheme name as string to include a different colorscheme within a new one.
+Additionally the groups can then be extended or overwritten.
+The `default.micro` theme can be seen as an example, which links to the chosen default colorscheme.

 ## Syntax files